Ends & Tales

 A duppy has gone loose in St Pauls and leading duppy hunter, Josie needs your help tracking it down.
 You will be Josie’s eyes and ears, helping her to solve the riddles the duppy leaves on its trail.
 Zipping past Stapleton Road, cutting through Pennywell Road, crossing the Danny, before heading onto to St Pauls, every location holds a personal resonance for Josie – conjuring up nostalgia and a Bristol of yore.
 As you travel through St Pauls, you may begin to wonder if this duppy is hiding something.
 One thing is for sure – you need to find it and fast.

-Duppy Hunter: A Local’s Guide to St Pauls, Bristol is the third instalment in the Ends & Tales series.
-The adventure begins at the Trinity Centre (BS2 0NW).
-Participants will be navigated through and around St Pauls in Bristol, on a journey that lasts 50-90 minutes (depending on how much you want to explore!).
+Duppy Hunter: A Local’s Guide to St Pauls, Bristol was the third instalment in the Ends & Tales series.
+Participants were navigated through and around St Pauls in Bristol.

 Illustration of an archway with Chinese lettering on it, four people are standing in front of it while another person prepares to take a picture of them.